-Connecticut Nurses Association speaks with a unified voice for nurses across all specialties, in all forums.
+Connecticut Nurses Association speaks with a unified voice for ALL nurses across all specialties, in all forums.
 The association exerts its organized influence on education, legislation, and compensation to protect and advance the practice of nursing and the health of the people in Connecticut.
 We connect our members to each other and to our collective passion, power and purpose.

 Connecticut Nurses Association is the magnet for Connecticut nurses – universally recognized as the force anticipating and creating the future nurses want and the public needs.

 The Connecticut Nurses Association believes that nursing is an essential service in the health care delivery system and vital to the health status of people.
 The Connecticut Nurses Association also believes:

 - CNA exists to serve both the vital need of the individual nurse and the nursing profession;